Homemade Oreos Recipe

-And full disclosure: With store-bought cookies, there is no dough eating.
-Am I right?!
+Also, with store-bought cookies, there is no dough eating.
+(The best part of making homemade cookies, Am I right?!)

 When I was young, my mom would only keep low-fat margarine stocked in the kitchen.
 No butter whatsoever.
 As a result, my cookies were always dry and lacking in flavor.
 A few years later, when I discovered the difference using real butter in baking made, my cookies started getting better.

 But alas, even as my skills have improved, cookies are not my forte – which is why this recipe is so great.
 These are virtually foolproof.
 And despite this recipe’s ease, the final product won’t disappoint.
 Sandwich cookies are both forgiving and crowd-pleasing.